Luthey-Schulten-Lab/SummerSchool_2026/DNA/README.md

 **Background and analysis (Wednesday)**

-1. Introduction to DNA simulation with LAMMPS
+6. Introduction to DNA simulation with LAMMPS
-2. Generating an initial structure
+7. Generating an initial structure
-3. Modeling DNA replication
+8. Modeling DNA replication
-4. Modeling chromosome dynamics
+9. Modeling chromosome dynamics
-5. A closer look at SMC dynamics
+10. A closer look at SMC dynamics
-6. Understanding btree_chromo commands
+11. Understanding btree_chromo commands
-7. Visualization with VMD
+12. Visualization with VMD
-8. Trajectory analysis (contact maps and partitioning)
+13. Trajectory analysis (contact maps and partitioning)

-> **Tuesday evening:** open a Delta terminal (OOD Desktop or SSH login), run the submit script (section 2), and let the job run overnight. **Wednesday:** read sections 6–11 while the job finishes (if needed), then visualize in section 12.
+> **Tuesday evening:** open a Delta terminal (OOD Desktop or SSH login), run the submit script (section 2), and let the job run overnight. **Wednesday:** read sections 6–11 while the job finishes (if needed), then visualize and analyze in sections 12–13.

-Most of the content of this tutorial, including the implementation of energy terms for the DNA polymer, DNA disentanglement, and general procedure for simulating Brownian dynamics and energy minimization with LAMMPS on a GPU, is also explained in our recent manuscript[^thornburg2025] which you can check out on bioRxiv.
-The content on SMC blocking/bypassing and daughter chromosome partitioning without the need for an additional fictitious force is a work in progress.
+Most of the content of this tutorial, including the implementation of energy terms for the DNA polymer, DNA disentanglement, and general procedure for simulating Brownian dynamics and energy minimization with LAMMPS on a GPU, is also explained in our recent manuscript[^thornburg2026].
+The content on SMC blocking/bypassing and daughter chromosome partitioning without the need for an additional fictitious force is explained in our recent paper[^maytin2026].

 ## 1. Set up on Delta

 > You are in the **DNA** module.
 Complete sections 1–2 on **Tuesday evening** (after the Martini tutorial) so the simulation runs overnight.
-Work through sections 6–12 on **Wednesday**.
+Work through sections 6–13 on **Wednesday**.

 This tutorial follows the same general [Martini module](../Martini/README.md) setup: the repository lives in your **home directory** (`~/SummerSchool_2026`, i.e. `/u/$USER/SummerSchool_2026`).